-(a) Filing Deadline; Where to File. - No appeal will be allowed unless, within 30 days after the entry of final judgment or other appealable order or decree, or within any specified extension thereof granted by this Court pursuant to Rule 5:5(a), counsel for the appellant files with the clerk of the trial court a notice of appeal and at the same time mails or delivers a copy of such notice to all opposing counsel.
-A notice of appeal filed after the court announces a decision or ruling-but before the entry of such judgment or order-is treated as filed on the date of and after the entry.

-Appeals from the Circuit Court. - Pursuant to Rule 1:1B, if a circuit court vacates a final judgment, a notice of appeal filed prior to the vacatur order is moot and of no effect.
+- (a) Filing Deadline; Where to File.
+No appeal will be allowed unless, within 30 days after the entry of final judgment or other appealable order or decree, or within any specified extension thereof granted by this Court pursuant to Rule 5:5(a), counsel for the appellant files with the clerk of the trial court a notice of appeal and at the same time mails or delivers a copy of such notice to all opposing counsel.
+A notice of appeal filed after the court announces a decision or ruling but before the entry of such judgment or order is treated as filed on the date of and after the entry. - (a1) Appeals from the Circuit Court Pursuant to Rule 1:1B, if a circuit court vacates a final judgment, a notice of appeal filed prior to the vacatur order is moot and of no effect.
 A new notice of appeal challenging the entry of any subsequent final judgment must be timely filed.
-No new notice of appeal is required, however, for a prior final judgment that was merely suspended or modified, but not vacated.

-- (b) Content.
+No new notice of appeal is required, however, for a prior final judgment that was merely suspended or modified, but not vacated. - (a2) Appeal of Certified Questions and Petitions for Review.
+Filing of a notice of appeal is not required in petitions for appeal of interlocutory orders under Code §§ 8.01-675.5 and 8.01-2671.7, or in petitions for review under Code § 8.01-626. - (b) Content.
 The notice of appeal must contain a statement whether any transcript or statement of facts, testimony and other incidents of the case will be filed.
 In the event a transcript is to be filed, the notice of appeal must certify that a copy of the transcript has been ordered from the court reporter who reported the case or is otherwise already in the possession of appellant, or was previously filed in the proceedings. - (c) Separate Cases.
-Whenever two or more cases were tried together in the trial court, one notice of appeal and one record may be used to bring all of such cases before this Court even though such cases were not consolidated by formal order. - (d) Special Provision for Cases Involving a Guardian Ad Litem.
-No appeal will be dismissed because the notice of appeal fails to identify a guardian ad litem or to provide notice to a guardian ad litem.
+Whenever two or more cases were tried together in the trial court, one notice of appeal and one record may be used to bring all of such cases before this Court even though such cases were not consolidated by formal order.

+(d) Special Provision for Cases Involving a Guardian Ad Litem. - No appeal will be dismissed because the notice of appeal fails to identify a guardian ad litem or to provide notice to a guardian ad litem.
 Upon motion for good cause shown or by sua sponte order of this Court, the notice of appeal may be amended to identify the guardian ad litem and to provide notice to such guardian.

-E. PERFECTING THE APPEAL.
+E. PERFECTING THE APPEAL